flatiron/cliff/README.md

   data:   0.14310582634061575  bazz 1234 Nowhere Dr.
   data:   0.4638693502638489   bazz 1234 Nowhere Dr.
 ```

+**cliff.stringifyObjectRows(objs, properties, colors)**
+*used to be: cliff.rowifyObjects(objs, properties, colors)*
+Takes a set of Objects and the properties to extract from them and returns properly formatted and padded rows (it is the string version of putObjectRows).

 ## Run Tests
 All of the cliff tests are written in [vows][4], and cover all of the use cases described above.